RichardJ7/Microsoft-Entra-ID-/Labs/Configuring_Permissions.md

 <img width="1440" height="697" alt="Permissions Description" src="https://github.com/user-attachments/assets/7afb2545-a799-4cb9-9848-261e5cdc1205" />

 2. After, I went through the permissions of this role extensively to determine which permissions were necessary and which permissions exceeded the scope of the intended role.
 3. Because the organization being used is solely for the purposes of the lab, the role of Application Administrator is currently not a necessary role now.
-But to display least privilege in practice, I proceeded to create a new custom role that utilized the permissions of Application Administrator but with limited permissions to prevent a potential privilege creep.
+But to display least privilege in practice, I proceeded to create a new custom role that utilized the permissions of Application Administrator but with limited permissions to prevent the potential risk of privileges extending beyond what is necessary.
 I achieved this by first returning to the permissions description listed under Application Administrator and documenting all the permissions that I deemed essential for this hypothetical scenario.

 <img width="1437" height="695" alt="App Admin Perm list" src="https://github.com/user-attachments/assets/243842a4-b24e-4d7a-b63b-ec83c3483fc4" />